BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

 ﻿# Omni-Directional Robot
 Hi, my name is Ryan, and I am a rising senior at Monta Vista High School.
-The project I decided to pick is the Omni-Directional Robot, which is a robot that can move  in any direction without having to reorient itself.
-The base project required me to control the robot using a PS2 controller.
-However I also made the robot voice controlled.
+The project I decided to pick is the omnidirectional robot, which can move in any direction without having to reorient itself.
+The base project required me to control the omni-bot using a PS2 controller.
+However, I also implemented voice control.
 Below outlines each milestone I achieved along with a demo video.

 [**GitHub Main Page**](https://github.com/BlueStamp-Engineering-2022/RyanH_BSE_Project/tree/main)